Johnson Space Center: Personnel and training

 About 3,200 civil servants, including 110 astronauts, are employed at Johnson Space Center.
 The bulk of the workforce consists of over 11,000 contractors.
-As of October 2014, Stinger Ghaffarian Technologies took over United Space Alliance's primary contract. the center's director is Vanessa E. Wyche.
+As of October 2014, Stinger Ghaffarian Technologies took over United Space Alliance's primary contract.

 NASA's astronaut training is conducted at the Johnson Space Center.
 Astronaut candidates receive training on spacecraft systems and in basic sciences including mathematics, guidance and navigation, oceanography, orbital dynamics, astronomy, and physics.
 Candidates are required to complete military water survival prior to beginning their flying instruction.
 Candidates are also required to become scuba-qualified for extravehicular training and are required to pass a swimming test.
 EVA training is conducted at the Sonny Carter Training Facility.
 Candidates are also trained to deal with emergencies associated with hyperbaric and hypobaric atmospheric pressures and are given exposure to the microgravity of space flight.
 Candidates maintain their flying proficiency by flying 15 hours per month in NASA's fleet of T-38 jets based at nearby Ellington Field.

 Research

 Johnson Space Center leads NASA's human spaceflight-related scientific and medical research programs.
 Technologies developed for spaceflight are now in use in many areas of medicine, energy, transportation, agriculture, communications, and electronics.

 The Astromaterials Research and Exploration Science (ARES) office performs the physical science research at the center.
 ARES directs and manages all functions and activities of the ARES scientists who perform basic research in earth, planetary, and space sciences.
 ARES scientists and engineers provide support to the human and robotic spaceflight programs.
 The responsibilities of ARES also include interaction with the Office of Safety and Mission Assurance and the Human Space Flight Programs.

 Johnson Space Center was granted a five-year, $120-million extension of its agreement with the National Space Biomedical Research Institute at Baylor College of Medicine to study the health risks related to long-duration space flight.
 The extension will allow a continuation of biomedical research in support of a long-term human presence in space started by the institute and NASA's Human Research Program through 2012.

 The Prebreathe Reduction Program is a research study program at the JSC that is currently being developed to improve the safety and efficiency of space walks from the International Space Station.

 The Overset Grid-Flow software was developed at Johnson Space Center in collaboration with NASA Ames Research Center.
 The software simulates fluid flow around solid bodies using computational fluid dynamics.

+The Texas Space Commission was established by Texas governor Greg Abbott on March 26, 2024 at Johnson Space Center.

+List of JSC directors

+The following persons had served as the Johnson Space Center director: